joj-macho/joj-macho.github.io/tutorials/python/python-control-flow.md

 In the upcoming sections, we will delve into conditional statements and looping structures, providing insights into creating dynamic and efficient programs.

-## Making Decisions in Python: Conditional Statements <hr>
+## Making Decisions in Python: Conditional Statements

+---

-Conditional statements in Python empower programs to make decisions based on specific conditions, allowing for the execution of different actions depending on whether a condition evaluates to true or false.
+Conditional statements in Python allow programs to make decisions based on specific conditions, allowing for the execution of different actions depending on whether a condition evaluates to true or false.
 Python provides several conditional statements for this purpose.

 ### Flow Control and Blocks